 Figure 1.
 A view of the Milky Way stretching across the sky.
-This picture was taken using a fish eye lens on a camera.
-A comet is seen in the lower part of the picture.
-Image by G. Garradd of Australia.
+This picture was taken in the southern hemisphere, in Chile.
+Image credit: A. Fitzsimmons/ESO.

 First of all, what does it look like?
 How big is it?
 Where are we located in it?
 Are we on the edge of it, in the middle, or somewhere in between?
 How can we tell?
 What do you see when you look at the Milky Way?
 When you go outside on a clear, moonless night (and you are in a site far away from the city), you can clearly see the Milky Way.
 It looks like a band of fuzziness that appears to stretch across the sky, though it isn't always easily visible.
 The best times of year to see it are the winter and summer months.
 This is when it is high above the horizon.
 Why does it look like that?
 That is where more stars and other material are located, so that gives it that fuzzy appearance.
 The fact that it is located in a band across the sky also gives us a clue about the Milky Way's shape - obviously it isn't a sphere - at least not where we're located, but is probably closer in shape to a flat object.
 In the old days, people thought that if they could measure the depth of the stars in the band they could get an idea about how big the galaxy is and possibly also our location in it.
 To your eyes, the distribution of stars in the sky looks pretty uniform.
 Could you point to any specific site and say, there is the center of the galaxy?
 Probably not, but if you were to assume that stars are fairly evenly spread out, you could count the stars in various directions and use that information to try to estimate our location in the Milky Way.
 In directions where you see many stars, you would probably believe that the galaxy stretched out a long way in that direction.
 In those directions where there are very few stars, you might think that the extent of the galaxy there is not so big - seems pretty straightforward, eh?